Intriguing Property and Counterfactual Explanation of GAN for Remote Sensing Image Generation: Related Work

 \textbf{GAN in the RS field}.
 GANs have been applied to various kinds of RS images, such as infrared images \citep{infrared}, hyperspectral images \citep{SpecGAN,multispectral} and synthetic aperture radar (SAR) images \citep{2019Integrated}.
 In this paper, we focus on RS RGB images.
 Existing GAN models in the RS field can be divided into two types according to their applications.
 This first kind is augmenting training samples \citep{MartaGAN,AttentionGAN,MFGAN, chen2021adversarial}.
 Lin et al. propose MARTAGAN \citep{MartaGAN}, which is the first time that GANs have been applied to RS images.
 Chen et al. propose IAug \citep{chen2021adversarial}, which leverages the GAN model to generate RS images that contain changes involving plenty and diverse buildings.
 The second kind deals with image-generation-related tasks such as image translation \citep{ bejiga2020improving,disaster,smapgan,deepfake2021} and image super-resolution \citep{jiang2019edge,xiong2020improved}.
 However, these methods do not delve into the characteristics of RS images, and the generated images are of low quality.
 Su et al. propose GSGAN \citep{gsgan} to generate controllable and realistic RS images.
 This is the first work that focuses on RS image generation tasks.
 However, its improvements mostly rely on intuition and lack theoretical support.

-In this paper, we explore the properties of GAN models on RS image generation tasks and discover an overlooked phenomenon: the GAN model is more sensitive to the size of training data for RS image generation than for natural image generation.
-We further analyze this discovery in Section \ref{sec:pre}.
-We establish a SCM of data generation process, and prove that increasing the entropy of these features can improve the quality of generated images.
-Inspired by our discovery, we propose two innovative adjustment schemes, which will be explained in detail in Section \ref{sec:methods}.
-We empirically prove our methods are effective, versatile, and require neither modification of the network structure nor excessive computational effort (Section \ref{sec:ex}).
+As far as we know, this paper is the first to explore the properties of GAN models in RS image generation tasks.
+We discover an overlooked phenomenon: GAN models exhibit greater sensitivity to the amount of training data in RS image generation compared to natural image generation (Section \ref{sec:pre}).
+We establish a SCM of the data generation process and conduct an analysis of this phenomenon using counterfactual theory (Section \ref{sec:causal}).
+Building upon this analysis, we introduce two innovative adjustment schemes (Section \ref{sec:methods}).
+We empirically prove our methods are effective, versatile, and require neither modification of the network structure nor excessive computational effort (Section \ref{sec:ex})).